Your Guide to Residential Living

 Central Office Staff

 The Residence Life central office is located on the fourth floor of Bohn Hall and is open Monday through Friday from 8:30 am to 4:30 pm during the academic year.
-At this location, you will find the offices of the Executive Director of Residence Life; Associate Director; 2 of the Assistant Directors for Residence Life; Housing Services Coordinator; and Housing Assignments Coordinator, as well as their support staff.
+At this location, you will find the offices of the Executive Director of Residence Life; Associate Directors; Assistant Directors; Housing Services Coordinator; and Housing Assignments Coordinator, as well as their support staff.
 They are available to assist you when you have an administrative problem or concern that cannot be resolved by your Resident Assistant or Community Director.

 If you would like to speak with the Assistant Director that oversees your neighborhood, listed below are

-- Traditional campus neighborhood is made up of Blanton, Bohn, Freeman, Russ Halls and Stone Halls – The Assistant Director is located in Bohn Hall main office
+- Traditional campus neighborhood is made up of Blanton, Bohn, Freeman, Russ Halls, and Stone Halls

-- The Heights Neighborhood is made up of Machuga and Dinallo Heights- The Assistant Director is in the Dinallo Heights office
+- The Heights Neighborhood is made up of Machuga and Dinallo Heights

 - The Clove Road Neighborhood consists of Hawk Crossing, Frank Sinatra Hall and The Village at Little Falls

-Bohn Hall is home to first year students only.
-These first year students will have the opportunity to share their first year of college with their peers in a highly involved living environment.
-Residents of Bohn will be provided opportunities to make new connections and will learn the skills needed to communicate, develop interpersonal relationships, and live cooperatively with other first year students.
-Bohn Hall is the tallest of the residential buildings at MSU.
+Bohn Hall is home to first-year students only.
+These first-year students will have the opportunity to share their first year of college with their peers in a highly involved living environment.
+Residents of Bohn will be provided opportunities to make new connections and will learn the skills needed to communicate, develop interpersonal relationships, and live cooperatively with other first-year students.
+Bohn Hall is the tallest of the residential buildings at Montclair State.
 The residents enjoy a scenic view of the New York City skyline to the east, the Blanton-Bohn Quad and the foothills of the Watchung Ridges to the west.
 Most of the sixteen floors are separated into three wings: A, B and C. Each wing houses approximately twenty residents and a Resident Assistant lives in each wing.
 The main desk area is staffed by Service Assistants.

 Blanton Hall, built in the early 1980’s and renovated in Summer 2012, is designed to promote a comfortable living environment.
 This five-story building with central air conditioning is comprised of, suites with adjoining rooms connected by a bathroom.
 Each residential floor consists of four wings: 1, 2, 3 and 4.
 Four Resident Assistants supervise each floor.
 A Resident Assistant lives on each wing.
 The front desk area is staffed by Service Assistants.
 The University Health Center is located on the first floor on the north side of the building.